-Upon admission to the graduate program a student is assigned a temporary faculty advisor or contact person.
-The temporary advisor will assist the student during his first semester of registration and acquaint him with the various rules, regulations and procedures of the Department.
-An M.S. student must select his degree (permanent) advisor not later than the sixth week of the first semester of his program, and a Ph.D. student by the ninth week of the first semester after entering the program.
-Students are required to consult all the faculty members before making a decision regarding their M.S. or Ph.D. thesis advisor and research topic.
-After this selection is made, the student must inform the DGS of his/her choice in writing and this should also show the agreement of the student's selected advisor.
+Upon admission to the graduate program, a student is assigned a temporary faculty advisor or contact person.
+The temporary advisor will assist the student during his first semester of registration and acquaint him with the various rules, regulations, and procedures of the Department.
+A Ph.D. student must select his/her degree (permanent) advisor not later than the sixth week of the first semester of his program, and a Ph.D. student by the eleventh week of the first semester after entering the program.
+Students are required to consult all the faculty members by the ninth week of the first semester before deciding on their M.S. or Ph.D. thesis advisor and research topic.
+After this selection is made, the student must inform the DGS of his/her choice in writing, and this should also show the agreement of the student's selected advisor.
+If an M.S. or Ph.D. student fails to meet all the faculty members and select a permanent advisor(s) before the required dates, the student may not be eligible for the financial support in the following semester.

 An advisor may indicate at any time that a student will no longer be retained under the advisor's supervision.
 In this case, the advisor must inform the student and the DGS in writing.
 Should a student desire to end the association, he must similarly inform the advisor and the DGS.
-If the student is in good standing, the Graduate Committee, in consultation with the Department Head, will advise the student on selection of a new advisor.
+If the student is in good standing, the Graduate Committee, in consultation with the Department Head, will advise the student on the selection of a new advisor.